relyky/WkHtmlToPdf-Net472/README.md

 .NET Core P/Invoke wrapper for wkhtmltopdf library that uses Webkit engine to convert HTML pages to PDF.

+Has been successfully tested on Windows, Linux, MacOSX and docker.
+One of the examples is using this in docker.

 ### Install

 Library can be installed through Nuget.
 Run command below from the package manager console: